 Check Your Local Codes Before Installing an AAV

-Because an air admittance valve is a mechanical device, it can fail, and that led many state and local plumbing authorities to prohibit the use of AAVs when they first appeared, especially since earlier ones were spring-loaded.
-Many authorities have since lifted the restrictions, but some haven't.
-For example, home inspector Reuben Saltzman, writing in the Star Tribune, notes that AAVs are illegal in Minnesota because the current code contains no language rescinding the prohibition in earlier versions.
+Many state and local plumbing authorities prohibited the use of AAVs when they first appeared, and while some authorities have since lifted restrictions, others haven't.
+For example, AAVs remain illegal in Minnesota because the current plumbing code, which was published in 2015, contains no language rescinding the prohibition in earlier versions.

 The situation varies from state to state.
-The 2016 California Plumbing Code, published on UpCodes, is based on the UPC and contains no language related to AAVs, making it important to consult with local authorities before installing one.
+The 2016 California Plumbing Code is based on the UPC and contains no language related to AAVs, making it important to consult with local authorities before installing one.
 On the other hand, states such as Florida, Michigan and New York typically allow AAVs because their plumbing codes conform to the IPC, which contains a section on their use.
-Your plumbing system probably won't be red-tagged if you illegally install an AAV, but you could run into problems when it's time to sell the house, so check first.
+Your plumbing system probably won't get red-tagged if you illegally install an AAV, but you could run into problems with home inspectors when it's time to sell the house, so check first.

 Important Things to Keep in Mind

 An air admittance valve must always be accessible because you may have to service or replace it, so if you install it behind a sink wall, you must provide a removable access panel.
-The AAV must also be in a location that allows air to enter, so it can't be in an airtight enclosure.
+The AAV must also be in a location that allows air to enter the valve, so it can't be in an airtight enclosure.
 Most sink cabinets satisfy this requirement.

 You can use an AAV as a stack vent to provide venting for more than one fixture.
-When you do this, the AAV must rise at least 6 inches above the flood level of the highest fixture being vented, and it must be accessible.
-You can extend the vent stack into the attic, and if you do, the distance between the AAV and the attic floor must be at least 6 inches.
+When you do this, the AAV must rise at least 6 inches above the flood level of the highest fixture being vented, and the valve must be accessible.
+You can extend the vent stack into the attic; in this case, the distance between the AAV and the attic floor must be at least 6 inches.